jabberjabberjabber/Context-Tester/README.md

 ## Input Text

 Texts can be any type supported by extractous such as txt or pdf or html.
-It can be any formatting but better results are obtained if the paragraphs are separated by 2 blank lines and there is no introduction, index, or any other text in it except the story and chapter headings.
+It can be any formatting but better results are obtained if the paragraphs are separated by a blank line and there is no introduction, index, or any other text in it except the story and chapter headings.

 ## Understanding the Metrics